antoinetlc/realistic_diffraction/README.md

 Realistic diffraction is an implementation of the paper *Practical Acquisition and Rendering of Diffraction Effects in Surface Reflectance.
 Antoine Toisoul and Abhijeet Ghosh.
 ACM Transactions on Graphics, 2017.* It allows the computation of diffraction lookup tables that can be used for real-time rendering of diffraction effects given the HDR photograph of a diffraction pattern measured with a spectral filter.
 The software requires OpenCV and has been tested with OpenCV 2.4.11.

+A video of the renderings is available [here](https://www.youtube.com/watch?v=DNOej4KgtJY)

 #### Usage

 An example of how to compute a diffraction lookup table is given in main.cpp.
 The function that computes the lookup table is given in huygens.cpp.